Er-KaramjotKaur/karamjotkaur/README.md

-This is my personal project to learn and experiment with git commands.
+This is my personal project for experiment and get my hands-on with git commands.

 Miniport by HTML5 UP
 html5up.net | @ajlkn